klmmmv/thesis/chap3.md

 $M \models \phi$

 "In terms of mathematical logic, one checks that the system description is a model of a temporal logic formula.
-This explains the term "model checking"." [@principlesmc, pp. 12]
+This explains the term 'model checking'." [@principlesmc, pp. 12]

 Another purpose of model checking in system design is to evaluate erroneous behaviour of a not yet sufficiently modeled system in the design phase.